Open-CMSIS-Pack/cmsis-toolbox/docs/build-tools.md

 ### List Installed Packs

-Print list of installed packs.
+Print a list of installed packs.
 The list can be filtered by words provided with the option `--filter`:

 ```bash
 csolution list packs [-f "<filter words>"]
 ```

-Print list of packs that are required by the `example.csolution.yml`.
+Print a list of packs that are required by the `example.csolution.yml`.

 ```bash
 csolution list packs example.csolution.yml